hadrian3689/emdee_five_for_life/README.md

 ## Description

-The final script for Hack The Box's Emdee Five For Life challenges.<br>
+The final script for Hack The Box's Emdee Five For Life challenge.<br>
 <br>
 The blog post can be found here:<br>
 https://readysetexploit.wordpress.com/2022/01/25/hack-the-box-emdee-five-for-life/